mongodb/docs-java/source/includes/language-compatibility-table-java.rst

      - ✓
      -

-.. [#virtual-threads-note] This driver version is compatible with Java 21 if your application uses virtual threads.
+.. [#virtual-threads-note] This driver version is not compatible with virtual threads.